Girls' Science Adventures

 • Ages: 9–12 years old

-• Schedule: Six Saturday workshops from 9:00am–12:00pm
+• Schedule: Six Saturday workshops from 9:00am–12:00pm.

-Girls’ Science Adventures is run in partnership with the University of Oregon Women in Graduate Sciences, and girls explore hands-on science with expert role models from this group and other female mentors.
-2026 registrations are sponsored by the Jane Higdon Memorial Fund.
-Eugene Science Center, which offers this program, was founded in 1961 as the southwest branch of the Oregon Museum of Science and Industry, became an independent 501(c)(3) corporation in 1977 under the name Willamette Science & Technology Center, opened in its current location in January 1980, adopted the name “Science Factory” in 2002, and changed its name to Eugene Science Center in 2018.
-The organization states its mission as “To inspire scientific curiosity and foster critical thinking about the universe and our place in it” and describes itself as Lane County’s only hands-on science museum and planetarium that provides interactive exhibits, planetarium shows and presentations, school and public programs, science camps, and special events, primarily serving children ages 0 to 14 along with their families, teachers, and guardians.
-The center notes that its primary color is YInMn Blue, a pigment discovered in 2009 by Mas Subramanian at Oregon State University, with orange and green as complementary pigments based on the chemistry of YInMn Blue, and that its icon is a creative twist on the Fibonacci sequence.
+Girls’ Science Adventures is run in partnership with the University of Oregon Women in Graduate Sciences, with 2026 registrations sponsored by the Jane Higdon Memorial Fund.
+Enrollment is limited to 20 spaces in each workshop, and some workshops may take place at special field trip locations.
+Universe Unlocked uses the Eugene Science Center planetarium.
+Eugene Science Center was founded in 1961 as the southwest branch of the Oregon Museum of Science and Industry, became an independent 501(c)(3) corporation in 1977, opened in its current location in 1980, adopted the name “Science Factory” in 2002, and changed its name to Eugene Science Center in 2018.
+Its mission is to inspire scientific curiosity and foster critical thinking about the universe and our place in it.
+Families receive pick up and drop off location details in a confirmation message after registration, including information for sessions on the University of Oregon campus and at Eugene Science Center.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.